AlejoAsd/dotfiles/git/README.md

-Bash dotfiles.
-Contains a handy file structure and a few basic, useful aliases.
+Git dotfile.
+Contains my global configuration, as well as some aliases.

 ### Installation
 Run `install.sh` to install.